 3. Orinoco Crocodile

-The Orinoco Crocodile is a small population of large reptiles in South America.
-It can grow to reach 1,620 pounds, and some will be 16-feet long.
+The Orinoco crocodile is a small population of large reptiles in South America.
+It can grow to reach 1,000 pounds, and some will be 14 feet long.
 It has a long snout and an opportunistic diet but feeds mainly on fish.
 It’s rarely dangerous to humans, though some accuse it of eating all the fish, making it hard on the local fisherman.

 4. Leatherback Sea Turtle

-The Leatherback Sea Turtle is the largest of all turtles and can grow to reach 1,500 pounds.
+The leatherback sea turtle is the largest of all turtles and can grow to reach 1,100 pounds.
 It’s one of the only turtles with a softback that it requires for faster swimming.
 It swims to follow jellyfish, its main food source.
 One turtle followed the jellyfish more than 12,000 miles as it followed the food.

 5. Black Caiman

-The Black Caiman is another crocodile from South America.
-It can grow to weigh 1,300 pounds and reach 14-feet in length.
+The black caiman is another crocodile from South America.
+It can grow to weigh 1,300 pounds and reach up to 20 feet in length.
 It’s the largest predator in the Amazon Basin.
 It will eat anything it can find, including smaller crocodiles.

 6. American Crocodile

-The American Crocodile is a very large reptile that can grow to reach 1,200 pounds.
-Its average length is between 10 and 14 feet, and it’s the most widespread of the four types in the Americas.
+The American crocodile is a very large reptile that can grow to reach 2,000 pounds (males).
+Its average length is between 14 and 20 feet, and it’s the most widespread of the four types in the Americas.
 You can find them in coastal areas and rivers, but they tend to prefer saltwater.
 The eyes, nose, and ears of the crocodile are on top of the head.
 This placement allows it to lie in wait underwater.

 8. American Alligator

-The American Alligator is a large carnivorous reptile from the South and the Southeastern United States.
+The American alligator is a large carnivorous reptile from the Southeastern United States.
 It likes fresh water and swamps and eats all types of animals, including birds, fish, and mammals.
 It can grow to weigh between 450 and 1,000 pounds and can reach 9-13 feet long.
-It has a broader snout than the American Crocodile we’ll talk about soon.
+It has a broader snout than the American crocodile we’ll talk about soon.

 9. Mugger Crocodile

-The Mugger crocodile is an endangered species of large crocodile from Iran and the Indian continent.
-It can grow to a length of 10 feet and often weighs between 350 and 700 pounds.
+The mugger crocodile is an endangered species of large crocodile from Iran and the Indian continent.
+It can grow to a length of 10 feet and often weighs between 90 to 440 pounds.
 It has a rough head with no ridges with large scutes around the neck.
 It has the broadest snout of all crocodiles.

 10. Green Anaconda

-The Boa Constrictor is another name for the Green Anaconda, and it’s the largest snake in the world, growing up to 17 feet long and weighing 500 pounds.
+The green anaconda is one of the largest snakes in the world, growing up to 17 feet long and weighing at a maximum of 176 pounds.
 Its diet consists of fish, birds, and nearly anything else it can find.
 Its eyes are set high on its head so it can hide in the water until unsuspecting prey ventures too close.
-Though many legends say otherwise, the Green Anaconda does not typically attack humans.
+Though many legends say otherwise, the green anaconda does not typically attack humans.